Henry Nelson House

 The Henry Nelson House is a historic home and farm complex located at New Market, Frederick County, Maryland, United States.
-It is a 2 1/2-story, coursed stone rubble house built about 1800, with a gable roof, and a corbeled brick cornice.
+It is a 2 1/2-story, coursed stone rubble house built in about 1800, with a gable roof, and a corbeled brick cornice.
 Outbuildings include a barn, log springhouse, and a small log house.

 The Henry Nelson House was listed on the National Register of Historic Places in 1980.